Guides

 raise ValueError("invalid address")

-The email-validator package is a popular third-party library for Python.
-It performs syntax checks, punycode translation for international characters, and Unicode safety checks.
-It can also optionally check for domain deliverability.
+For a more robust solution, the email-validator package is a popular choice.
+It performs syntax checks, punycode translation, and Unicode safety checks.
+It can also optionally perform a DNS check to see if the domain is configured to receive email.

 from email_validator import validate_email, EmailNotValidError